efren-palacios/duellinks/_posts/deck-types/guides/2017-10-28-the-cyber-angels-guide-by-negative1.md

 ##### **Effective Techs for the Matchup:**
 Keep in mind that most of the techs that you would use against REZ are weak against Ninjas or the mirror.

-+ {Curse of Anubis}: If your opponent is able to establish their board before you can fully set up your defense, curse of anubis can be used as a backup strategy in the event your opponent goes for econ take.
++ {Curse of Anubis}: If your opponent is able to establish their board before you can fully set up your defense, Curse of Anubis can be used as a backup strategy in the event your opponent goes for econ take.
 You get to stop the play and get your Dakini back, effectively wasting their econ.

 + {Xing Zhen Hu}: The nerfs will make xing a strong tech against REZ with the nerfs.
 If a REZ player sets two spirits turn 1 while not having 2 REZD in the grave, you can target both and cut off half of their striking power.
 If you hit a WOD and a Floodgate, you clog their backrow and leave them with only 1 spot left which is susceptible to a second Xing.